Luifavr/luifavr/README.md

 - 🐍 I use **Python, SQL and the different libraries and tools to work with Data**

-- 👨‍💻 All of my projects are available at [https://github.com/luifavr?tab=repositories](https://github.com/luifavr?tab=repositories)
+- 👨‍💻 All of my projects are available at my [GitHub](https://github.com/luifavr?tab=repositories)

 - 📫 You can reach me at **luisvonrickenbach@gmail.com**